IUB has held four previous summits:

-The College is proposing creation of an IU Food Institute that will comprise graduate and faculty research, undergraduate initiatives and curriculum, promotion of the IU Campus Garden, and creation of both indoor (at the institute’s eventual home) and outdoor (at Hilltop) teaching kitchens.
-The undergraduate side of the initiative – the IU Food Project – will be launched with this kick-off party on April 17.
+The College has proposed creation of an IU Food Institute that will comprise graduate and faculty research, undergraduate initiatives and curriculum, promotion of the IU Campus Garden, and creation of both indoor (at the institute’s eventual home) and outdoor (at Hilltop) teaching kitchens.

 The IU Food Project seeks to bring together the many food actors at IU and in the Bloomington community, whether their interests be sustainability, nutrition, animal welfare, farming, food service, or the pleasures of the table.